 Supply Chain Fund

 We’ve already confirmed that we will be investing £25 million in a Supply Chain Stimulus Fund as part of the MachairWind project.
 This is in addition to direct project investment in supply chain facilities and will directly support the Scottish supply chain.
 The fund will support investment in Scottish infrastructure and facilities for offshore wind and help companies innovate and upskill and become a key part of the clean energy future.
 Further information about our fund will be shared in due course, so keep up to date here.

 Supply Chain Development Statement

-Our Supply Chain Development Statement (SCDS) Outlook document – which we submitted to the Crown Estate Scotland as part of our bid to secure the project, can be downloaded here.
+Our Supply Chain Development Statement (SCDS) Outlook document – which we submit to the Crown Estate Scotland, can be downloaded here.

 The SCDS Outlook sets out our supply chain and skills development plans for MachairWind and is underpinned by a comprehensive investment programme within Scotland and the UK.

 In the meantime, if you think your business could support us in any way – at any stage of the MachairWind project – please register your details on our supply chain database so that we know what services are available and where.
-You can register here and you can also email our supply chain team at: SPRoffshoresupplychain@scottishpower.com
+You can also email our supply chain team at: SPRoffshoresupplychain@scottishpower.com